 - Comic-Book Time: Noticeable when it comes to Albert (Jim Dear and Darling's son from the movie).
 He gets older, but Scamp doesn't.

-- Continuity Nod: The bows Fluffy and Ruffy wear a similar to the one Lady wore when she was a puppy (even if that was because she was a Christmas present).
+- Continuity Nod: The bows Fluffy and Ruffy wear are similar to the one Lady wore when she was a puppy.

 - A Day in the Limelight: The story arc where Tramp tries prove he's a good provider for his family and the arc where the other puppies are named are the only arcs to star someone other than Scamp.